ImmuneMoon/Arrow_to_the_Knee/README.md

      - `EldenRingArrowInTheKnee.esp`
      - `config.txt`
      - `audio/` (directory with music files)
-     - `scripts/` (directory with Lua scripts)
+     - `Data/scripts/` (directory with Lua scripts)

 2. **Run the Installer**:
-   - Execute the `setup.exe` installer provided with the mod files.
+   - Execute the `Arrow to the Knee Setup.exe` installer provided with the mod files.
    - Follow the prompts to select the install directories for Skyrim and Elden Ring.

 3. **Enable the Mod in Skyrim**: